pmeran/neuriteX/README.md

 Function `nX_segmentation` is largely identical to function `nX_segmentation_test`, with the difference that the former does not return `stack`. `nX_segmentation` is therefore faster and is used for batch processing.<br />
 <br /><br />

+## 2. Batch analysis of multiple images

+**Summary**<br />
+Neurodegeneration experiments require comparison of multiple conditions set up in multiplicates, and processing of many images in batch mode is therefore necessary.
+Both code and sample images are provided for a batch analysis test run.
+Folder `img_ori` contains test images from an axotomy experiment, representing two conditions ('uncut', 'cut'), 3 scenes for each condition, and 7 acquisition time points for each scene, resulting in a total of 2 * 3 * 7 = 42 images. time points

+'uncut'  007, 008, 009
+'cut' 010, 011, 012

+A set of xample images are provided in folder `img_ori`